 Instructions

-- Preheat your smoker to 275°FCook the potatoes in boiling water and then remove from the heat allow to cool.
-Cook bacon, set aside cool, then dice and add to the bowl with the potatoes.
+- Preheat your smoker to 275°F. Cook the potatoes in boiling water until just tender, then drain and allow to cool.
+Cook bacon until crispy, set aside to cool, then dice.

-- Shred all the cheese , and add 3/4 of it to the mixing bowl with the potatoes and bacon.
-Add the butter to potato mix and stir to combine Transfer to greased cast iron pan.
+- Shred all the cheese and add 3/4 of it to the mixing bowl with the potatoes and bacon.
+Add the butter, salt, and pepper.
+Stir to combine.
+Transfer to a greased cast iron pan.

 - Place the cast iron pan onto the preheated grill, making sure it’s over indirect heat, and cook for 60 minutes